janeczku/docker-selfoss-nginx/README.md

 ### Configuration and maintenance

-The configuration and data files are located on the persisted volume under `/data/www/default`.
-To edit the configuration you can use a separate container which mounts the `/data volume`:
+The Selfoss configuration and data are located on the persisted volume in `/data/www/default`.
+To edit the configuration file you can attach a console to the running container and then edit the `config.ini` file:

-	docker run -ti --volumes-from=selfoss --rm busybox
+	docker exec -ti selfoss bash
 	[root@selfoss] vi /data/www/default/config.ini

 For configuration directives, follow the [selfoss documentation](http://selfoss.aditu.de/#documentation).
 Generally no changes to the configuration are required.
 However changing the configuration is necessary to make selfoss password protected.